-11. On especially hot afternoons, treat your children to a Fresh Strawberry Milkshake made with almond milk!
+11. On those unpleasantly hot afternoons, treat your children to a Fresh Strawberry Milkshake made with almond milk!

 12. Baked Sweet Potato Chips.
 Easy to make, and your children will love them—Preheat oven to 400 degrees.
 Thinly slice sweet potatoes no more than 1/8″ thick.
 Place on a baking sheet and brush lightly with unrefined coconut oil.
 Bake for about 15 minutes or until chips are lightly brown.
 Add some Himalayan Crystal Salt.
 Serve with homemade salsa or dip.

 13. Prepare Smoothie Bags Ahead of Time – Make frozen smoothie packs every Sunday to last the whole week.
 In the bags place several pre-chopped fruits and at least one green veggie.
 When you’re ready to enjoy a smoothie just pick a bag and blend.
 Simple and quick.
 Add almond milk and a scoop of your favorite protein powder when it’s time to make them and you’ve got an instant healthy and great tasting afternoon smoothie for your children.